chili-epfl/easy-performance-analyzer/README.md

     ...
     ```

-    Average and total execution times and number of executions of all offline profiles are printed when `EZP_PRINT_OFFLINE` is called.
+    Average and total execution times and number of executions of all offline instrumented blocks are printed when `EZP_PRINT_OFFLINE` is called.
-    `EZP_CLEAR_OFFLINE` can be called at any time to erase the offline profile history.
+    `EZP_CLEAR_OFFLINE` can be called at any time to erase the offline analysis history.

 All three methods can be used simultaneously and can be nested.
 See the samples for more detailed example usage.

 **Important note 1**: Block names must be 4 characters maximum: This is for faster instrumentation so that your measurements can be more accurate and the original code is disturbed less.

 **Important note 2**: Printing to stdout or Logcat in real time takes significant amount of time (on tested machines, on the order of tens of microseconds); this could disturb yor measurements.
-For time critical applications, prefer **offline** profiling which will provide the lightest instrumentation.
+For time critical applications, prefer **offline** analysis which will provide the lightest instrumentation.

 API Summary
 -----------

-  - `EZP_ENABLE` - Enables all profiling
+  - `EZP_ENABLE` - Enables all analysis
-  - `EZP_DISABLE` - Disables all profiling
+  - `EZP_DISABLE` - Disables all analysis
   - `EZP_SET_ANDROID_TAG(TAG)` - Sets the Logcat tag of printed messages
-  - `EZP_START(BLOCK_NAME)` - Starts a real-time profile
+  - `EZP_START(BLOCK_NAME)` - Begins a real-time analysis block
-  - `EZP_END(BLOCK_NAME)` - Ends a real-time profile and prints execution time
+  - `EZP_END(BLOCK_NAME)` - Ends a real-time analysis block and prints execution time
-  - `EZP_START_SMOOTH(BLOCK_NAME)`- Starts a smoothed real-time profile
+  - `EZP_START_SMOOTH(BLOCK_NAME)`- Starts a smoothed real-time analysis block
-  - `EZP_END_SMOOTH(BLOCK_NAME)` - Ends a smoothed real-time profile and prints smoothed execution time using the history of measurements
+  - `EZP_END_SMOOTH(BLOCK_NAME)` - Ends a smoothed real-time analysis block and prints smoothed execution time using the history of measurements
-  - `EZP_END_SMOOTH_FACTOR(BLOCK_NAME,SMOOTHING_FACTOR)` - Ends a smoothed real-time profile and prints the smoothed execution time with custom smoothing factor
+  - `EZP_END_SMOOTH_FACTOR(BLOCK_NAME,SMOOTHING_FACTOR)` - Ends a smoothed real-time analysis block and prints the smoothed execution time with custom smoothing factor
-  - `EZP_START_OFFLINE(BLOCK_NAME)` - Starts an offline profile
+  - `EZP_START_OFFLINE(BLOCK_NAME)` - Starts an offline analysis block
-  - `EZP_END_OFFLINE(BLOCK_NAME)` - Ends an offline profile
+  - `EZP_END_OFFLINE(BLOCK_NAME)` - Ends an offline analysis block
-  - `EZP_PRINT_OFFLINE` - Prints average and total times and numbers of execution of all offline profiles
+  - `EZP_PRINT_OFFLINE` - Prints average and total times and numbers of execution of all offline analysis blocks
-  - `EZP_CLEAR_OFFLINE` - Erases the offline profile history
+  - `EZP_CLEAR_OFFLINE` - Erases the offline analysis history

 In all calls, `BLOCK_NAME` is maximum 4 characters long.